Desert Promise.

 OR

 If it's the latter, we should be cautious.
-It's possible we just want God to make our decisions for us.
+It's possible that we want God to make our decisions for us.
+Decisions that He had delegated to us.

 Please don't hear what I'm not saying.
-I'm not saying that God will never wake you up in the middle of the night as He did for Samuel.
-He could very well do that.
+I'm not saying that God will never wake you up in the middle of the night with instruction as He did for Samuel.
 Perhaps there are times where our path is so narrow, that God will call it out specifically so there is no question where we must go.
+There will also certainly be times where no answer is God saying wait.
+So we must wait upon the Lord.
+And in those cases we must continually seek Him until we receive the peace to proceed.
+Again, wisdom is required here.

 But for the times that we might call 'day-to-day'.
 We are engaging in business until He comes.